Balakumaran-Bala/Handwritten-Digit-Recognition/README.md

 # Architecture

-Our Convolutional Neural Network consists of the following layers:
+The Convolutional Neural Network consists of the following layers:
 - Convolution Layer: Searches for the spacial arrangement of features in the image entered
 - Pooling Layer: Down-samples the entire 28x28 matrix to a 7x7 matrix and finds the feature which has maximum frequency in each quadrant
 - Feature Extraction Layer: Searches for combinations of the basic features